-- ^{7.9.} The Council must take into account representations received during the public consultation period and consider these when determining the application. - ^{7.10.} If not representations are received, the Council will approve the application subject to meeting the criteria contained within these guidelines.
+The Council must take into account representations received during the public consultation period and consider these when determining the application.

+If not representations are received, the Council will approve the application subject to meeting the criteria contained within these guidelines.

-8. Objections to an application
+Objections to an application

-- ^{8.1.} Where there are no relevant representations made, the application will be deemed as granted and issued by officers under their scheme of delegated Authority - ^{8.2.} The application will be referred to the Council's Licensing Committee for determination if relevant objections are received against the granting of a Street Trading Consent or Licence from any of the following: - a) Occupiers of property within 100 metres of the proposed site. - b) Rochford District Council Ward Members (who can object as an individual or on behalf of constituents). - c) Parish or Town Councils. - d) Police or Highway Authorities. - e) Rochford District Council Environmental Health Service - f) Rochford District Council Planning Service a) Potential, or actual, nuisance to a property occupier from noise, fumes or smells.
+Where there are no relevant representations made, the application will be deemed as granted and issued by officers under their scheme of delegated Authority a) Occupiers of property within 100 metres of the proposed site.

+The application will be referred to the Council's Licensing Committee for determination if relevant objections are received against the granting of a Street Trading Consent or Licence from any of the following:

+b) Rochford District Council Ward Members (who can object as an individual or on behalf of constituents).

+- c) Parish or Town Councils. - d) Police or Highway Authorities. - e) Rochford District Council Environmental Health Service - f) Rochford District Council Planning Service e) Concern of public order problems resulting from the proposed street trading activity.

-^{8.3.} Officers will assess the objections to determine their relevance based on the following criteria:
+Officers will assess the objections to determine their relevance based on the following criteria: